Chapter 4: Waryoni Garèo

 Dread filled her.
 She could never drag it to Rock River, the other village on her father’s lands.
 It was too heavy and the idea of carrying it another few miles was too much for her to bear.
 She lifted her head and peeled her hair from her face to look back at her father’s tower.

 “Sands!” she swore and slumped back.
-She didn’t even fight the tears as she berated herself for not coming up with a better lie to her mother.
+She didn’t even fight the tears as she berated herself for not coming up with a better lie for her mother.
 Sliding down, she sat on the ground and rapped her head against the side of the trunk.
 "Sands!
 Sands!
 Sands!"
 The last two utterances were in Miwāfu.
 It always felt better to swear in her mother’s language.

 Kanéko stopped swearing after a few seconds.
 It wasn’t helping her.
 Slowly, she leaned back against the warm wood and considered her options: she could head back to the keep to get Jinmel’s wagon or find some place to stash the chest until she got back.
 In the woods, there was less chance her mother would stumble on it.
 She smiled grimly and stood up with a groan.